Enemy of Entropy

 Crime TV

 I’ve been on a video spree over the last month or so, getting caught up with all three C.S.I. shows.
-We also finished watching season 2 of Torchwood, and realized that some of it wouldn’t make sense unless we get caught up on Dr. Who.
+We also finished watching season 2 of Torchwood and realized that some of it wouldn’t make sense unless we get caught up on Dr. Who.

 Annoyingly, all three C.S.I.s ended on cliffhangers.
 I do hate that.
 I would keep watching next season anyway, so why the tease?
 They’re all very well established.
 And one episode of C.S.I.
-Miami had a “special scene” that was only available on the official website – and it isn’t there any more!
-What are all the viewers who didn’t view it in real time supposed to do?
+Miami had a “special scene” that was only available on the official website—and it isn’t there anymore!
+What are all the viewers who didn’t view it in real-time supposed to do?
 I found a description of the scene, but it wasn’t as good as actually watching it.

 Sam is always amazed that I can watch that stuff.
 Honestly, the violence and blood do bother me, especially when there are random crimes.
-For some reason, it doesn’t bother as much as some other things, maybe because I take off my headphones so that I don’t have to hear some sounds, and I generally avoid looking at the bodies too much.
+For some reason, it doesn’t bother me as much as some other things, maybe because I take off my headphones so that I don’t have to hear some sounds, and I generally avoid looking at the bodies too much.

 The part I like is the puzzle, figuring out how a crime was committed and who did it.
 I know the shows are incredibly unrealistic in many ways, from the fact that real crime scene investigators almost certainly do not go running around with guns to arrest criminals to the reality that nobody can be proficient in every single type of forensic analysis that needs to be done.
 Actual forensic labs are almost always underfunded, so getting evidence gathered, processed, and analyzed in hours (as the shows often depict) is pure fantasy.
 Real forensic labs don’t usually get the equipment they need regularly, and they certainly don’t have the latest and greatest toys of every sort in handy forms that every single tech can carry in his kit “just in case” he ever needs it at a scene.